 - support a health weight

 Your drink may have more than one purpose.
 Consider choosing a primary purpose to focus your recipe creation, and secondary and even tertiary purposes can stem naturally from there.
 A lot of whole food ingredients don’t have a single action – most foods have a multitude of benefits so no matter how you slice it, you’ll be reaping a lot of good stuff.

 Step 2: Select spices, herbs or superfoods that have a particular action

 In order to fulfill the purpose you chose in step 1, you need to pick a couple of key herbs and spices that will help you on your journey.
-Did we just get too philosophical about elixir making?
-Sorry, we’re kind of nerdy like that.
-(Actually, we’re not sorry.)
 The plant world is packed with a ton of options you can choose from.
 Here are some of our faves.

 - Anti-inflammatory: ginger, turmeric, cloves, cinnamon, jasmine, berries, cayenne (if you’re not avoiding nightshades)

 - Hormone-balancing: maca, ashwaghanda, black cohash, cinnamon, adaptogenic herbs (see below)